Sub6Resources/Utilities/README.md

         }
     }

-## `SettingsActivity`
+## `BaseSettingsActivity`

-`SettingsActivity` provides a simple DSL to create an activity that interfaces with sharedPreferences automatically with a given key.
+`BaseSettingsActivity` provides a simple DSL to create an activity that interfaces with sharedPreferences automatically with a given key.

 #### A DSL for an Android Settings Activity

     import com.sub6resources.utilities.*

-    class PreferencesActivity: SettingsActivity() {
+    class PreferencesActivity: BaseSettingsActivity() {
         override val settings = settingsActivity {
             title = "Settings"
             group("Common Settings") {